araa47/local-deck-ws/README.md

 - Direct connection to Home Assistant over websocket
 - Support for toggling `switch` and `light` entities
 - State and brightness tracking for lights
+- Brightness control with special up and down buttons
+    - press this with any light to set the brightness, keep pressed to increase/decrease
 - Default color and brightness settings for switches
 - Visual feedback for connection status